 Plaza Grande is one of the best things to do in Merida, Mexico and cannot be missed.
 From the gorgeous 16th century Catedral de Merida with Renaissance architecture and also built with some stones from Mayan ruins, the fun and colorful Merida sign, and tons of daily cultural events.

-There’s basically something going on every evening in Plaza Grande whether it’s a light projection show on the cathedral, pok ta pok Mayan football game, local dance performances, or the big Sunday Plaza Grande Market there are endless things do in Merida’s Plaza Grande.
+There’s basically something going on every evening in Plaza Grande whether it’s a light projection show on the cathedral, pok ta pok Mayan football game, local dance performances, or the big Sunday Plaza Grande Market.

 This is also where you can find some of the best museums including Casa Montejo Museum, a restored 16th-century house with exhibits and cultural events and Museum Fernando Garcia Ponce-Macay, a free museum in a former colonial palace with works by modern and contemporary local artists.